Ziran: In Chan Buddhism

-Contemporary reinterpretation
+Contemporary interpretations

-Ziran has been interpreted and reinterpreted in a great number of ways over time.
-Most commonly it has been seen as a model that was followed by the Dao, Heaven, Earth, and Man in turn, based on the traditional translation and interpretation of Chapter 25 of the Daodejing.
+Ziran has been interpreted and reinterpreted in a numerous ways over time.
+Most commonly, it has been seen as the greatest spiritual concept that was followed by lesser concepts of the Tao, Heaven, Earth, and Man in turn, based on the traditional translation and interpretation of Chapter 25 of the Tao Te Ching.

 Qingjie James Wang's more modern translation eliminates the logical flaw that arises when one considers that to model oneself after another entity may be to become less natural, to lose the 'as-it-isness' that ziran refers to.
-Wang reinterprets the words of Chapter 25 to be instructions to follow the model set by Earth's being Earth, by Heaven's being Heaven, and by the Dao being the Dao; each behaving perfectly in accordance with ziran.
-This interpretation reaffirms that the base nature of the Dao is one of complete naturalness.
+Wang reinterprets the words of Chapter 25 to be instructions to follow the model set by Earth's being Earth, by Heaven's being Heaven, and by the Tao being the Tao; each behaving perfectly in accordance with ziran.
+This interpretation reaffirms that the base nature of the Tao is one of complete naturalness.

 Wing-Chuek Chan provides another translation of 'ziran': "It is so by virtue of its own".
-This brings up ziran's link to another Daoist belief, specifically that the myriad things exist because of the qualities that they possess, not because they were created by any being to fulfill a purpose or goal.
+This brings up ziran's link to another Taoist belief, specifically that the myriad things exist because of the qualities that they possess, not because they were created by any being to fulfill a purpose or goal.
 The only thing that a being must be when it exists in accordance with ziran is ultimately natural, unaffected by artificial influences.

 Ziran and Tianran are related concepts.
 Tianran refers to a thing created by heaven that is ultimately untouched by human influence, a thing fully characterized by ziran.
 The two terms are sometimes interchangeably used.
 It can be said that by gaining ziran, a person grows nearer to a state of tianran.

 Ziran can also be looked at from under Buddha's influence, "non-substantial".
 It is then believed to mean 'having no nature of its own'.
 In this aspect it is seen as a synonym of real emptiness.

 D. T. Suzuki, in a brief article penned in 1959, makes the suggestion of ziran as an aesthetic of action: "Living is an act of creativity demonstrating itself.
 Creativity is objectively seen as necessity, but from the inner point of view of Emptiness it is 'just-so-ness,' (ziran).
 It literally means 'byitself-so-ness,' implying more inner meaning than 'spontaneity' or 'naturalness'".